cotyembry/notes/README.md

 # notes

 I literally created this repo just for a place to put notes about, well.. code I suppose.
+And  help on some processes

+#git help

 To get a git repo set up the following things worked for me: